 • Hull Family Home & Farmstead

 A visit to the Hull Family Home & Farmstead will take you back in time to hear the many stories that can be told about the house, the family and the historic events that took place in the early 19th century.
 You can return time and again to observe the progress of the restoration of this landmark, which was placed on the National Register of Historic Places in 1993 and is also on the New York State Register of Historic Sites.
 Visit us and learn the stories from first-person interpreters and through interactive experiences – in 19th-century fashion!

 • Kazoo Factory – I think this is something to encourage your school to plan a field trip rather than you taking a day with the kids.
 However, if you are passing by Eden, it is interesting.

 • Kelkenberg Farm – Clarence Center… they have had farm tours for a loooong time.
-Heck, I went with Sonny-boy’s kindergarten class 25 years ago!
+Heck, I went with Sonny-boy’s kindergarten class over 25 years ago!

 • Knox Farm State Park – this is the former country estate of the Knox Family.
 633 acres, Household pets only; on a leash, not more than 6 feet.